 Celebrity stars on the Hollywood Walk of Fame.
 Located on Hollywood Boulevard, there are more than 2400 celebrity stars made from marble and brass.
 The stars are permanent public monuments to achievement in the entertainment industry, bearing the names of a mix of actors, musicians, directors, producers, musical and theatrical groups, fictional characters, and others.

 Explore Hollywood Boulevard, a place studded with stars.
 Originally founded as its own city, Hollywood voted to merge into Los Angeles in 1910, just as the motion picture industry was born.
-While much of the film industry has moved out, area is a great place to explore the history of this storied industry and witness the gentrification that is in many ways a defining current feature of Los Angeles.
+While much of the film industry has moved out, the area is a great place to explore the history of this storied industry and witness the gentrification that is in many ways a defining current feature of Los Angeles.
 Look down at the ground as you wander the Walk of Fame to see metal stars engraved with the names of most every celebrity you have ever heard of.
 The sidewalk is wide, smooth and has curb cuts.

 Crowds gather at Grauman's Chinese Theater on Hollywood Boulevard.
 The landmark theater has hosted numerous premieres and award ceremonies since it opened in 1927.